drwpow/config/README.md

 # Drew’s Config

-A backup of my own personal config / bash files.
+Backup of my own personal config / Z files.
 Use at your own discretion.